fantasyland/static-land/README.md

     share any namespace we don't have problems with name clashes.
   - We can implement many types for same values.
 For example we can implement two Monoids for numbers: Addition and Multiplication.
-  - We can implement types with primitives (Number, Boolean, etc.) as values.
+  - We can implement modules that work with primitives (Number, Boolean, etc.) as values.
-  - We can implement seamless types.
-For example we can make a type with arrays as values, and user won't have to wrap/unwrap values to some wrapper class with Fantasy Land methods.

 #### Cons

-  - We have to pass around types more often.
+  - We have to pass around modules more often.
-    In Fantasy Land some generic code can be written using only methods, we have to pass types only for `of` and `empty`.
-In Static Land we have to pass types for any generic code.
+    In fantasy-land most of generic code can be written using only methods, we have to pass types representatives only for `of` and `empty`.
+In static-land we have to pass around modules for any generic code.

-### How to add compatibility with Static Land to your library
+### How to add compatibility with static-land to your library

-Simply expose some [Type Objects](docs/spec.md#type) that work with types that your library provides or with types defined in another library or with native types like Array.
+Simply expose some [module](docs/spec.md#module) that work with types that your library provides or with types defined in another library or with native types like Array.

-Type Objects don't have to be simple JavaScript objects; they can also be constructors if desired.
+Modules don't have to be simple JavaScript objects; they can also be constructors if desired.
 The only requirements are:

-- this object contains some static methods from Static Land; and
+- this object contains some static methods from static-land; and
-- if it contains a method with one of the names that Static Land reserves, that method must be a Static Land method (obey laws etc.).
+- if it contains a method with one of the names that static-land reserves, that method must be a static-land method (obey laws etc.).

-#### Example 1.
-Static Land type for Array
+#### Example 1. static-land module for Array

 ```js
 const SArray = {